Berg River: Ecology

 The 2004 government report on the river said: "Historically, the Berg River was one of many habitats in the Cape inhabited by hippos but, in the late 1600s, hunters began overexploiting the hippos for their meat and hides, resulting in a decline in their numbers.
 By the mid-1700s, they had declined to such an extent that governor Tulbagh introduced a fine of 1000 guilders for anyone caught killing a hippo.
 Despite this protection, their numbers continued to dwindle as human settlement altered and destroyed their habitat.
 By the early 1800s, perhaps only a dozen remained, sheltering in the region of Kersefontein and the estuary.
 In 1829, only six hippos remained.
 The last known hippo was shot in 1869 by Martin Melck when it attacked and killed one of his employees."
 See Skead for more details.

 The Berg River's native fishes contain some species which are endemic to the region such as the Cape galaxias (Galaxias zebratus) and Berg River redfin (Pseudobarbus burgi).
 They have been adversely affected by unsustainable human use of the water, but mainly by expanding stocks of exotic fishes, which were originally introduced to establish a European-type fishery.
 Most problematic among these is the predatory Smallmouth Bass (Micropterus dolomieu).
 The Cape whitefish (Pseudobarbus capensis) - listed Endangered in the IUCN Red List - seems to have disappeared from the Berg River proper in recent times; this large species it survives elsewhere and may be suitable for fishery or aquaculture.
 The Berg River redfin (Pseudobarbus burgi) has one of its last major populations in the Berg River; its decline there seems to have stopped or at least slowed, but it too is already listed as Endangered by the IUCN.
 Trout are also a problem in the upper Berg river.

 Berg Estuary Ramsar Site

+The lower Berg River seen from space.
+It meanders past Velddrif and Laaiplek before reaching St Helena Bay.

 In 2022, the 1162.8 ha Berg Estuary Ramsar Site was designated around the Berg River.
 Around 127 species of waterbird have been recorded in the surrounding wetland habitat, including the threatened Cape cormorant.
 Threatened fish found within its waters include white steenbras and white stumpnose.